Permit Application Process

 • Research Safety & Services

 • A completed permit application is required to process building permits for projects at the University of Florida, University of North Florida, School Board of Alachua County, and the Florida School for the Deaf and the Blind.
-All permit applications and supplemental documents are found here or under Building Code Forms by clicking Forms above.
-Please follow the instructions for each application and submit all documentation at one time to expedite the application process.
+All permit applications and supplemental documents are found on our CitizenServe portal.

 The following is a brief, not all inclusive, checklist that will provide the information needed for a complete permit application package: